Model-Risk Disclaimer

 Master Synthesis

-This layer aggregates all model outputs into five sub-indices (ISI, ETI, EVI, CEI, ACI) and computes the composite Geopolitical Risk Score using the weighted formula: GRS = 0.25×ISI + 0.25×ETI + 0.20×EVI + 0.15×CEI − 0.15×ACI.
-The theoretical score range is [-15, +85]: the positive weights sum to 0.85 and the negative ACI weight means high-capacity nations can produce negative GRS values, indicating institutional resilience exceeds aggregate risk exposure.
+This layer aggregates all model outputs into seven sub-indices (ISI, ETI, EVI, CEI, ACI, ENV, SCI) and computes the composite Geopolitical Risk Score using the weighted formula: GRS = 0.25×ISI + 0.25×ETI + 0.20×EVI + 0.15×CEI − 0.15×ACI.
+The machine-verified score range is [-15, +85] (Theorems 3a-3b, Lean 4): the positive weights sum to 0.85 and the negative ACI weight means high-capacity nations can produce negative GRS values, indicating institutional resilience exceeds aggregate risk exposure.
 Key calibration parameters: α = 0.88, β = 0.88, λ = 2.25, ρ = 0.35.
 This produces the GRS-Baseline score.

 AI Signal Layer (GRS-Live)